brunoluiz/brunoluiz.github.io/content/blog/2022/jan/gif-sane-playback-control-ffmpegwasm/index.md

 1. It was inefficient, as all pages loaded GIFSane resources (mainly ffmpeg.wasm)
 2. Some websites `[Content Security Policy][30]` block any content injection to it.
 GitHub is quite aggressive in these policies, for example.

 Once FFmpeg.wasm was moved to a background script, I managed to run FFmpeg and convert GIFs.
 It still required a hack to pass the final MP4 from the background to the content script.
 This is because extensions don't emit JS objects, but stringified versions of them instead.
-I obviously found my way ([exhibit A][31], [exhibit B][32]).
+I obviously found my way 🤷 ([exhibit A][31], [exhibit B][32]).

 But, even with this workaround, I couldn't inject the blob into the page.
 Some websites declare `media-src` in their CSP headers, which blocks media injection (like blobs).
 Another ~duct tape~ hack had to be applied, with a little help from `chrome.webRequest.onHeadersReceived`.

 With this API, the `onHeadersReceived` is called once the page HTTP Headers are received.
 GIFSane reads them and changes them just a tiny bit: [it adds `blob:` to the CSP `media-src`][33].
-After that, the GIFSane content script is able to replace the GIF with the FFmpeg output.
+After that, the GIFSane content script can replace the GIF with the FFmpeg output.
 I am not sure if this is a reason for security concerns, but it was my only way around it (please, [ping me on Twitter][34] if it is).

 ## Final words